 - In January 2000, the government appealed the district court ruling, asserting that the court had overstepped its authority in requiring the government to properly manage and account for Indian trust funds.
 Over one year later, on February 23, 2001, a three-judge panel of the U.S. Court of Appeals for the District of Columbia Circuit unanimously upheld the lower court ruling, noting specifically the magnitude of government malfeasance at issue in the case.
 The appeals court decision represents yet another important victory for the Indian plaintiffs and sets the stage for the second phase of the case the accounting which has not yet been scheduled for trial.

-Answers to Questions Commonly Asked by Individual Indian Trust Beneficiaries
+FAQ From Individual Indian Trust Beneficiaries

 Q. Why is this suit being brought now?
 Why not earlier or later?